 This report is presented in accordance with the Genesee County Smart Growth Plan adopted by the Genesee County Legislature on May 9, 2001.
-The Plan requires that it be reviewed every two years by the Legislature and that recommendations for its revision be made at that time.
+The Plan originally required that it be reviewed every two years by the Legislature and that recommendations for its revision be made at that time.
+In 2007, this review period was increased to three years.
+This is the first three-year review report.
+The previous two-year review period was extended as part of the 2005 review.
 The Plan is a mitigating action of potential significant environmental impacts of the Genesee County Water Supply Project upon the viability of agriculture in Genesee County.